microsoft/PartnerResources/_docs/Skilling/D365 Marketing Academy/Content/02 - segments.md

 ---
 layout: page
-title: D365 Marketing - Working with Segments
+title: D365 Marketing in a Day - Working with Segments
 sorttitle: 02 D365 Marketing - Working with Segments
 description: Targeting the right audience is an essential task for Marketers.
 To build segments Marketers leverage a powerful, easy-to-use logic builder that doesn't require specialized knowledge of complex data structures and logical operators.
 updated: 2023-01-31